OC Home stands in solidarity with UAE’s swift restoration efforts

 - Exchange damaged furniture for vouchers to cover loss and get old furniture removed for FREE

-Dubai, UAE - OC Home, a youthful, homegrown brand that offers a blend of affordable and chic home décor, stands in solidarity with the UAE’s swift action in restoring normalcy following a record-breaking rainfall that wreaks havoc across the country.
+Dubai, UAE: OC Home, a youthful, homegrown brand that offers a blend of affordable and chic home décor, stands in solidarity with the UAE’s swift action in restoring normalcy following record-breaking rain fall that wreak havoc across the country.
 In a gesture of support, OC Home is offering an extra 10% discount on top of the current sale of 25% to 75% off on everything.

 In addition, the company is offering customers the option to exchange damaged furniture for vouchers to cover the loss as well as free removal of old furniture if shopping across OC Home stores and online.